leo/electron-next/readme.md

 const prepareRenderer = require('electron-next')
 ```

-As the final step, call the package.
-In the example shown below, `<windows>` needs to be either an instance of [BrowserWindow](https://github.com/electron/electron/blob/master/docs/api/browser-window.md) or an array containing a list of such instances.
+As the final step, call the package:

+- `<windows>`: An instance of [BrowserWindow](https://github.com/electron/electron/blob/master/docs/api/browser-window.md) or an array containing a list of such instances.
+- `<path>`: The full path to the directory containing the exported renderer.

 ```js
 await prepareRenderer(<windows>, <path>)